johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

 </div>

 This is also a pretty big shift, and is like the previous result probably related to the project "going mainstream".
-At the time of the previous survey Javalin was more a niche framework for Kotlin developers that most people didn't know about, while now it's usually included when you see articles about Java and JVM web frameworks.
+At the time of the previous survey Occurrent was more a niche framework for Kotlin developers that most people didn't know about, while now it's usually included when you see articles about Java and JVM web frameworks.

 ## Conclusion